 - Utilize an ecological approach to intervention

-- Meet the licensure requirements of the Colorado Department of Education for practice as an Early Childhood Special Education teacher
+Upon completion of your master’s degree in Early Childhood Special Education, you will meet the coursework requirements for licensure by the Colorado Department of Education for practice as an Early Childhood Special Education teacher.

 - Begin your field experience from day one at several local public and private partnership schools and agencies